Biography : Charles Lindbergh (United States, 1902-74)

 Reputation

 There was, as a result, considerable criticism of Lindbergh.
-His participation in the debate over support for Britain badly hurt Lindbergh's reputation as did his obvious anti-Semitism.
+He was the hihghest profile American in the debate over support for Britain.
+Andhe came very close to flat out anti-Semitism.
+Both badly hurt his reputation, primarily after Pearl Harbor and the outbreak of the War.

 World War II

 Lindbergh tried to get his commission back after the Japanese attack on Pearl Harbor.
-The Roosevelt Administration refused.
-Lindbergh became a consultant for Lockheed and went to the South Pacific as n advisor.
-He illegally flew some combat missions their and downed Japanese airplane.
-More importantly he made some valuable suggestions hat helped extend the combat range of the P-39 Lightnings.
+President Roosevelt recalling his bitter attacks as an American Firster flatly refused.
+The President was convimnced he was a NAZI.
+This was priobably unfair, but here is no doubt that he was smpathetic in many ways.
+Lindbergh became a consultant for Lockheed and went to the South Pacific as an advisor.
+He illegally flew some combat missions in the Pacific and downed a Japanese airplane.
+More importantly he made some valuable suggestions that helped extend the combat range of the P-39 Lightnings.
+This proved to be a factor in shootung down Admiral Yamamoto.

 Sources